 As you pull up to the hotel check-in, the lovely staff are already waiting to help you kindly with your luggage.
 Your luggage is sent up the mountain and will be waiting in your room for you by the time you arrive.
 After checking in and dropping your vehicle in the VIP parking lot, you are provided with your gondola tickets and are ready to embark on the first part of your adventure – the 20-minute gondola ride to the village, which is filled with remarkable views the entire way up!

-The gondola takes you another 5 kilometres into the mountains as it leads you to your home for the duration of your stay.
+The gondola takes you another 5 kilometers into the beautiful Banff mountains as it leads you to your home for the duration of your stay.
 Between the gondola ride and the drive up the access road, you are truly immersed in the middle of nature, with nothing but stunning scenery and stellar ski runs for as far as the eye can see!

 Why Leave the Bustling Downtown of Banff?

 The Sunshine Mountain Lodge is the only hotel in Banff National Park and the surrounding area that allows you to ski in and out of your front door.
+For skiing in Banff, it’s hard to get much better.
 With the hotel doors located just a few meters from the nearest chair lift, you can step outside, into your skis or board, and be on the lift in seconds!
-This guarantees you catch that first chair and score fresh turns, without sacrificing a cozy sleep-in or relaxing morning.
+This guarantees you catch that first chair and score fresh turns without sacrificing a cozy sleep-in or relaxing morning.

-After a stellar day on the slopes or a busy day of hiking, there is no better feeling than hoping straight into the hot tub and sauna!
-The hot tub at the Sunshine Mountain Lodge sits beneath the mountains and not only does it have picture-perfect views, but it is big enough that it feels as though you have the place to yourself!
+After a stellar day on the slopes or a busy day of hiking, there is no better feeling than hopping straight into the hot tub and sauna.
+The hot tub at the Sunshine Mountain Lodge sits beneath the mountains, and not only does it have picture-perfect views, but it is big enough that it feels as though you have the place to yourself!
 Finishing riding for the day, grabbing the comfy resort robes, and alternating between the hot tub and sauna as the snow falls around you, is truly the perfect way to end any day.

 Thanks to the floor to ceiling windows in almost every room, the view from the comfort of your cozy bed is remarkable: the shadows cast by the mountains in the moonlight, the stars perfectly visible without any light pollution, and the snowcat machines starting their nightly routine high on the hill in the distance.
 Being fully immersed in the trees, mountains, and stars all while enjoying a gorgeous hotel room is truly unbeatable!